 His record in Europe and England was just as spectacular as his antics.
-He won the Diamond Sculls from 1957 to 1961 in one breathtaking five year display of power sculling.
+He won the Diamond Sculls from 1957 to 1962 in one breathtaking six year display of power sculling.
 He also won the 1957 and 1958 European championships, outclassing his Russian conqueror Ivanov on many occasions.
 He was the first Australia to win a European championship.

 In 1958 Mackenzie effortlessly won the gold at the cardiff British Empire and Commonwealth Games.
 In 1959, after retaining his Diamond Sculls title, he also won the double sculls with English rower Christopher Davidge, becoming the first man to win both.
 However he also stood out as the most unpopular winner in the history of the event.
 He again incurred the wrath of officials by competing in an old and stained singlet and blue track pants.
 He carried on with his outrageous behaviour.

 Bad luck struck in 1959 when Mackenzie was training in Yugoslavia and he was rushed to hospital with a perforated stomach ulcer.
 He was forced to abandon all training and competition and rest for a year, but vowed he would be at the 1960 Rome Olympics.
 The challenge of winning three consecutive European championships was too much and Mackenzie signed himself out of hospital to compete.
 A stone underweight, he struggled to finish fourth.
 Even though he later won the Diamond Sculls and then the South African title, those closest to him sensed he had lost an edge.